-Avoid injury!
+Avoid injury.
 Mower blades are sharp.

-- Always wear gloves when handling mower blades or working near blades. - See Figure 24.
-To remove the mower blade, wedge a wooden block between the mower blade and the mower deck housing to keep the mower blade from turning, then remove the mower blade and the mower blade retaining hardware.
+- Always wear gloves when handling mower blades or working near blades. - To remove the mower blade, wedge a wooden block between the mower blade and the mower deck housing to keep the blade from turning and remove the mower blade mounting bolt with a 15/16" wrench (Figure 24).

-Inspecting the Mower Blades
+Inspecting the Mower Blade